seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Seven times tried that judgment is,
 That did never choose amiss.
 Some there be that shadows kiss;
-Such have but a shadow’s bliss:
+Such have but a shadow's bliss:
 There be fools alive, I wis,
-Silver’d o’er; and so was this.
+Silver'd o'er; and so was this.
 Take what wife you will to bed,
 I will ever be your head:
 So be gone: you are sped.
 Still more fool I shall appear
 By the time I linger here
-With one fool’s head I came to woo,
+With one fool's head I came to woo,
 But I go away with two.
 Sweet, adieu.
-I’ll keep my oath,
+I'll keep my oath,
 Patiently to bear my wroth.

 *Exeunt Arragon and train*